Arumugamthangavel/DevOps--PHASE-2/README.md

 # Weekly routine while job hunting

-You mentioned something that stood out:
+ this will stood out:

 > "My only work is applying and looking at an empty email box."

 That's a difficult loop because every day depends on someone else's decision.
-Breaking it with a routine gives you progress you control.
+Breaking it with a routine gives progress control.

 A practical weekday rhythm could look like this:

-* **1 hour:** Apply to 10 to 15 relevant jobs and tailor your resume where it matters.
+* **1 hour:** Apply to 10 to 15 relevant jobs and tailor resume where it matters.
-* **2 hours:** Build or improve your current project.
+* **2 hours:** Build or improve current project.
 * **1 hour:** Learn one focused topic, such as FastAPI authentication or Kubernetes Ingress.
 * **30 minutes:** Solve a small Python or SQL problem.
-* **30 minutes:** Update GitHub with a meaningful commit and improve your README.
+* **30 minutes:** Update GitHub with a meaningful commit and improve README.

-By the end of a month, you might still be waiting on interview calls, but you'll also have 100+ commits, several complete projects, and a portfolio that keeps getting stronger.

-## My suggestion

-If I were planning your next six months, I would not enroll in a full .NET course immediately.

-I would follow this sequence:

-1. Deepen Python for automation.
-2. Learn Flask, then FastAPI.
-3. Build production-style APIs.
-4. Connect those APIs to Docker, Jenkins, Kubernetes, and AWS.
-5. Learn enough ASP.NET Core Web API to understand the Microsoft ecosystem and recreate one of your existing APIs in C#.

-That path builds directly on what you already know instead of starting from scratch.
-It also positions you well for roles that blur the line between development and operations: DevOps Engineer, Platform Engineer, Cloud Engineer, SRE, or Infrastructure Automation Engineer.

-Given your interests and your existing DevOps foundation, I think we can turn this into a structured curriculum called **"DevOps+ Engineering"**: a 12 to 16 week roadmap where every new concept immediately plugs into a real deployment pipeline.
-By the end, you'd have a cohesive portfolio rather than a collection of unrelated tutorials.